Argentina corn farmers launch a late planting blitz to avoid summer dryness

 The strategy is likely to drive record corn exports from the current 2021/22 crop year just as global corn demand nears historic highs, MAIZAR head Alberto Morelli told Reuters.

+With late planting starting this month, the Buenos Aires Grains Exchange said on Thursday that only 39.5% of this season's corn has been sown so far, versus 47% at the same point last season.

-The Buenos Aires grains exchange last week increased its 2021/22 corn harvest forecast to a record 57 million tonnes.
+A week earlier the exchange increased its 2021/22 corn harvest forecast to a record 57 million tonnes.
 Argentina ships some 70% of its corn overseas.

 "It is likely that there will be record exports," Morelli said.
 "Regarding early-planted corn, most areas have had good rains, allowing for good crop development.
 The higher percentage of late-planted corn is in order to avoid any lack of summer water when flowering begins."